Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

-We first observe that the carry variables in $L_{x+1}$ must be a sequence of $1$s followed by $0$s.
-If, on the contrary, we observe the assignments $c_i = 0$ and $c_j = 1$ for $i < j$, then we can find a conflict by scanning the portion of $L_{x+1}$ in columns $[i,j]$.
-So we can begin this proof by branching on the at most $n$ sequences of carry bits
+We observe that the carry variables in $L^{x+1}$ must be a sequence of $1$s followed by $0$s.
+If, on the contrary, we observe the assignments $c_i = 0$ and $c_j = 1$ for $i < j$, then we can efficiently find a conflict by propagating $c_i = 0$ through columns $[i,j]$.
+So we can begin this proof by branching on the at most $n$ valid carry-bit assignments

-We branch on input variables $x_0$ and $x_k,x_{k-1},\ldots,x_{k-\delta}$ and then propagate to an assignment to the upper and lower cuts in each circuit, then merge on the assignment to $\cut(1)$.
+Our branch order begins on the input variables $x_0$ and $x_k,x_{k-1},\ldots,x_{k-\Delta}$.
+We propagate the resulting assignment to the upper and lower cuts in each circuit, then merge on the assignment to $\cut(1)$.